 What’s intriguing is the unconventional approach taken in its preparation, harnessing the distinctive seasoning artistry of Greek culinary tradition.
 But let’s not forget the carnivorous fans, for they are equally embraced within the extensive selection.
 From the greens to the meats, Kalamaki Kolonaki transforms dining into an enticing voyage of flavours, appealing to all walks of gastronomic desire.

 Chicken and pig skewers, as well as beef and turkey burgers, will have your mouth watering.
 Kalamaki Kolonaki provides a fantastic overview of Greek food.
 The lamb kebabs are a staple of Greek cuisine and should not be missed.

 Homemade pita is another fantastic item; it has the texture of a store-bought pita but is much smaller in size.
 That the full flavor of each bite may be appreciated.

 The chicken and lamb dishes were to die for.
 When I saw the trays and the generous servings, I thought I had died and gone to heaven.

 Due to its obscure location, we were unable to pick up on the restaurant’s ambience.
 The restaurant’s exterior may not look much from the outside, but as you enter inside, the atmosphere shifts, and you’re in a great spot to listen to local musicians perform.

 Although it’s limited to standing-room-only, you may find that this really enhances your experience.

-If you’re around Athens and you really want to get a feel for Greek food and what its all about then Kalamaki Kolonaki is the place you need to be!
-Check out this hidden treasure, in the non-touristic area, a great little family run place with alot to offer!
+If you’re around Athens and you really want to get a feel for Greek food and what it’s all about then Kalamaki Kolonaki is the place you need to be!
+Check out this hidden treasure, a great little family-run place in the non-touristic area with a lot to offer!